Maintaining education and skills training provision: further education providers

 Further information on data collection is included in reducing burdens on educational and care settings.

+Due to the need to maintain social distancing, FE providers will continue to deliver much of their provision remotely.
+Over time, as restrictions are lifted, providers will begin to re-introduce classroom and workshop-based learning.
+For many learners, this will mean a transition from remote learning to blended learning (e.g. a combination of remote and traditional classroom, workshop or workplace learning).

+Given resources are finite - estate, equipment and staff - the varied needs of different learner groups and courses will need to be balanced, providers will need flexibility in deciding the optimal mix of online and face to face content across their curriculum to maximise learner engagement, support vulnerable learners, and enable the provider as a whole to minimise the transmission risk.
+Providers will also need to take account of learners who may have family members who are shielding and therefore do not wish to physically attend.

-We want learners to be able to continue to study.
-Colleges and providers are moving more learning online to allow students to continue their studies remotely.
-For some, this is an extension to their existing online provision while for others this is a new step.
-Two DfE grant funded organisations - Jisc and the Education and Training Foundation (ETF) - are well placed to advise and support colleges and staff regarding remote teaching and learning.
+Two DfE grant funded organisations - Jisc and The Education and Training Foundation (ETF) – are well-placed to advise and support colleges and staff regarding remote teaching and learning.

-Jisc runs the Janet network which connects all FE providers across the UK and provides practical advice to college ICT staff on how to ensure continuity of teaching and learning.
 Support available includes free content, blogs, and community support.
-The ETF’s Enhance Digital Teaching Platform offers free training to teachers in how to use ed tech.
+The ETF’s Enhance Digital Learning Platform offers free training to teachers in how to use technology to support the continuity of teaching and learning.
 ETF is also running webinars for FE providers on how to make the most of online learning.

 Providers’ strategies for ongoing learning should be informed by the needs of teachers and students, and their respective home teaching and learning environments.
 Where possible, colleges and other providers should:

-g) Be sensitive and adaptive to the wellbeing and wellness of both students and teachers, recognising that health and caring responsibilities will disrupt the teaching delivery and learning journey for individuals during the closure period.
+Be sensitive and adaptive to the wellbeing and wellness of both students and teachers, recognising that health and caring responsibilities will disrupt the teaching delivery and learning journey for individuals during the closure period.
+Jisc has produced a guide to the Digital Wellbeing of Learners which curates a number of resources and guides.

 We understand that what providers can offer during this period will vary.
 Some colleges and FE providers have shifted much of their provision online and are delivering classes and other teacher led activity to a regular timetable.
 This is excellent practice if it can be reasonably maintained.